Ayurveda meets acupressure mat - Dr. Webering interviewed on sciatic pain

 Dr. Nadine Webering

-Nadine Webering worked for several years as a neurologist in hospitals.
+Nadine Webering worked as a neurologist in hospitals for several years.
 Today, as an independent expert with a special focus on self-efficacy, she combines modern conventional medicine with the traditions of Ayurveda and yoga.
-In 2020, her book "Migraine holistically treat with Ayurveda" was published.
+Her book "Treating migraines holistically with Ayurveda" was published in 2020.
 You can also find her podcast "Stay in Balance" on her website and on Spotify.

 We thank Dr. Nadine Webering for her time and insights on Ayurveda, Yoga and sharing her experience with our acupressure mat for sciatic pain.